KelvinKKLin/EPIC-Game-Challenge/README.md

 Special thanks goes to Corscia for sound effects that are licenced under a Sampling Plus 1.0 License.
 A copy of such license can be found here: http://creativecommons.org/licenses/sampling+/1.0/ the late hours of the night.

-And last but not least, special thanks goes out to Jamie Counsell, Graeme Crawley, and everyone else who supported Project Kanon along the way!
+And last but not least, special thanks goes out to Jamie Counsell, Graeme Crawley, and everyone else who supported For i in Python along the way!